daniellionel01/gleam_routing/README.md

 Yes!
 Feel free to use it in a serious project.
 I myself use it in side projects and at the company I work at in a production SaaS.

-### What features are missing?

-Loads!
-Here are some ideas for people to contribute:
-- Typesafe search query definitions

 ## License
 [Apache License, Version 2.0](./LICENSE)